-The Council is continuing to recruit apprentices to a range of services and has exceeded the 2017/18 target set by government following the introduction of the Apprenticeship Levy, with 65 apprentices across the Council.
-Hillingdon made the most significant progress out of all London Boroughs and was only one of three to exceed the target.
-The Apprenticeship Levy has enabled the Council to invest both in new starters but also in existing employees across a wide range of fields.
+The Council is continuing to recruit and develop existing staff onto apprenticeship programmes across a range of services and has increased our numbers from the previous year (76), with 93 apprentices across the Council in 2019/20.
+Hillingdon, again made significant progress out of all London Boroughs and was only one of five to exceed the Government set target.

-As part of the Council's commitment to develop its talent base, 2018 saw the graduation of eight future leaders from the Hillingdon Academy leadership programme.
-The Council has now welcomed its twelfth intake into the programme.
+As part of the Council's commitment to develop its talent base, 2019 saw the graduation of eight future leaders from the Hillingdon Academy leadership programme.
+The Council has now welcomed 12 new "Academicians" on to its thirteenth intake into the programme.